mtmr0x/git-sync/README.md

 git sync -t feature-branch   # Auto-resolve conflicts favoring their changes (specific branch) git sync -o feature-branch   # Auto-resolve conflicts favoring our changes (specific branch)
 ```

-## How it works

-This package installs a git alias that enhances the sync workflow.
-It adds the alias to your global git configuration, making it available for all your git repositories.

-For more details, see the [documentation](https://github.com/YOUR_USERNAME/git-sync-alias).